K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Proofs of the main results

+with equality if $X$ admits a Kähler-Ricci soliton, where $\mbox{Lie}G$ is the Lie algebra of a maximal compact subgroup in $\mbox{Aut\ensuremath{_{0}(X)}and } ,$ induces a $\C^{*}-$invariant divisor $\mathcal{D}^{*}$ in $\mathcal{X}^{*}$ and we denote by $\mathcal{D}$ its closure in $\mathcal{X}.$ The corresponding\emph{ log Donaldson-Futaki invariant} $DF(\mathcal{X},\mathcal{L};\mathcal{D})$ was defined in \cite{li1} (by imposing linearity it is enough to consider the case when $D$ is reduced and irreducible).
+A direct calculation reveals that, up to normalization, the definition in \cite{li1} is equivalent to replacing the relative canonical divisor $K$ in the intersection theoretic formula \ref{eq:df as intersection} with the relative log canonical divisor $K+\mathcal{D},$ defined as a Weil divisor (compare \cite{o-s}):

-where now $\mu=n(-(K_{X}+D))\cdot L^{n-1}/L^{n}.$ We can hence take the latter formula as the definition of the invariant $DF(\mathcal{X},\mathcal{L};\mathcal{D}).$ Finally, $(X,D)$ is said to be \emph{log K-polystable} if, for any test configuration, $DF(\mathcal{X},\mathcal{L};\mathcal{D})\leq0$ with equality iff the test configuration is equivariantly isomorphic to a product test configuration. \begin{thm} Let $(X,D)$ be a log Fano variety admitting a log Kähler-Einstein metric, where $D$ is an effective $\Q-$divisor on $X.$ Then $(X,D)$ is log K-polystable. \end{thm} The theorem thus confirms one direction of the log version of the Yau-Tian-Donaldson conjecture formulated in \cite{li1}.
-The proof of the theorem proceeds, mutatis mutandis, as the proof in the previous case when $D=0,$ and we will hence only give some brief comments on the modifications needed.
-The key point is that the convexity results for $v_{\phi}(\tau):=-\log\int_{\mathcal{X}_{\tau}}e^{-(\phi+\log|s_{D}|^{2})},$ for $\phi$ a locally bounded metric with positive curvature current on $-K_{(X,D},$ are still valid in the logarithmic setting as long as $D$ is effective (as shown in \cite{bbegz}).
-Also, as pointed out in the end of \cite{l-x} the proof of Theorem \ref{thm:(Li-Xu)--Let} also applies in the log setting and hence it is enough to consider special test configurations in the log setting, where the role of $\eta$ is now played by the top Deligne pairing of $-(K+\mathcal{D}).$ Anyway, the alternative proof in section \ref{sub:An-alternative-proof} immediately extends to the log setting if one performs a log resolution of $\mathcal{D}+\mathcal{X}_{0}.$
+where now $\mu=n(-(K_{X}+D))\cdot L^{n-1}/L^{n}.$ We can hence take the latter formula as the definition of the invariant $DF(\mathcal{X},\mathcal{L};\mathcal{D}).$ Finally, $(X,D)$ is said to be \emph{log K-polystable} if, for any test configuration, $DF(\mathcal{X},\mathcal{L};\mathcal{D})\geq0$ with equality iff the test configuration is equivariantly isomorphic to a product test configuration. \begin{thm} Let $(X,D)$ be a log Fano variety admitting a log Kähler-Einstein metric, where $D$ is an effective $\Q-$divisor on $X.$ Then $(X,D)$ is log K-polystable.\end{thm} \begin{proof} The proof given for Theorem \ref{thm:k-poly intro} actually proves Theorem \ref{thm:log k stab} as well, since, in the case when $X$ is singular, it uses a log resolution to replace $\mathcal{X}$ with a pair $(\mathcal{X}'^{*},D^{*})$ and then uses the closure of the divisor $D^{*}$ in $\mathcal{X}'.$ \end{proof} The theorem thus confirms one direction of the log version of the Yau-Tian-Donaldson conjecture formulated in \cite{li1}.